-Lemony, light, and oil-free, this easy broccolini recipe is a nice introduction to this under-used relative of broccoli.
+Lemony, light, and oil-free, this easy lemon-garlic broccolini recipe is a nice introduction to this under-used relative of broccoli.
 And it’s on the table in minutes!
+It’s a fantastic addition to pastas and grain dishes.

 Broccolini has a slight chestnut flavor that adds depth to this recipe.
-It’s a fantastic quick side dish when you need more green on your plate. and a gift to garlic lovers.
+It’s a great choice for a quick side dish when you need more green on your plate. and a gift to garlic lovers.

 What is broccolini?